PrincetonUniversity/PUbootcamp/registration.md

 title: Registration
 ---

-Update 10/19/18: Registration has been full for weeks and we are continuing to fill a wait list.
-We have moved to a larger room with more seats, unfortunately, due to the overwhelming interest we will still not be able to accommodate everyone.
-For those that are unable to get in this time, we do hope to be able to offer the bootcamp again soon.
+Registration is now closed.
+For those that are unable to attend this time, we do hope to be able to offer the bootcamp again soon.
 <br/><br/>